Literacy Connections Logo

 Diagnostic and responsive

-✅ Supports the Literacy & Communication Strategy – Ensures all students develop strong foundational literacy skills, essential for success across the curriculum.
+Supports the Literacy & Communication Strategy – Ensures all students build strong foundations for success across the curriculum.

-✅ Explicit, Systematic Teaching – Aligns with Te Mātaiaho’s focus on clear, structured learning progressions, ensuring students build skills step by step.
+Explicit, Systematic Teaching – Matches Te Mātaiaho’s focus on clear, structured learning progressions.

-✅ Equity & Inclusion – Provides an evidence-based approach that supports all learners, including those with diverse needs, aligning with NZC’s commitment to inclusive education.
+Equity & Inclusion – Provides evidence-based approaches that serve every learner, aligning with NZC’s commitment to inclusive education.

 Empowering Teachers, Transforming Learning